Britney Spears: 2022–present: Third marriage, The Woman in Me, and retirement from singing

-Since the termination of her conservatorship, Spears's personal life, social media presence, and overall well-being have been subject to renewed media interest and fan speculation, giving rise to conspiracy theories.
-On January 24, 2023, deputies from the Ventura County Sheriff's Office performed a welfare check at Spears's Thousand Oaks residence after receiving several calls from fans who were concerned after she deleted her Instagram account.
-A spokesperson for the Sheriff's Department stated that Spears "was safe and in no danger."
+Since her conservatorship's dissolution, Spears' personal life, social media presence, and overall well-being have been subject to renewed media interest and fan speculation, giving rise to conspiracy theories.
+On January 24, 2023, deputies from the Ventura County Sheriff's Office performed a welfare check at Spears' residence after receiving several calls from fans who were concerned after she deleted her Instagram account.
+A spokesperson for the Sheriff's Department stated that Spears "was safe and in no danger".
 Spears addressed the incident on her Twitter account, asking fans to respect her privacy.
+Spears and the rapper will.i.am released their single, "Mind Your Business", on July 21, 2023.
+On August 16, it was announced Spears and Asghari separated after 14 months of marriage.
+On May 1, 2024, they reached a divorce settlement.
+The following day, the judge signed off on the settlement and the couple were divorced on December 2, 2024.
+In September 2023, an additional welfare check was initiated when Spears posted an Instagram video of herself dancing with knives.
+Her security team assured the attending officer that there was no immediate threat to her safety, and the officer departed.
+Spears also clarified that the knives were not real.